awaisdevops/jenkins/multi-branch-pipeline-jobs-auto-trigger/README.md

 This guide explains how to automatically trigger a Jenkins Multibranch Pipeline job from GitLab using webhooks.

+### Technologies Used
+- Jenkins
+- GitLab / GitHub
+- Git
+- Docker
+- Java
+- Maven

+### Project Description
+- Install GitLab / GitHub Plugin in Jenkins
+- Configure GitLab access token and connection to Jenkins in GitLab project settings
+- Configure GitHub webhook and connection to Jenkins in GitHub project settings
+- Configure Jenkins to trigger the CI pipeline, whenever a change is pushed to GitLab / GitHub

 ---

 ## 1. Jenkins Server Configuration